 Interferon alpha is a man made copy of a substance that some types of white blood cell make naturally in the body.
 The blood cells make interferon as part of the immune response when the body reacts to infection or to cancer.

 Interferon works in several ways.
 It interferes with cancer cells and stops them growing and multiplying.
-And it stimulates the immune system by encouraging killer T cells and other cells to attack cancer cells.
-It also encourages cancer cells to send out chemicals that attract immune system cells to them.
+It also stimulates the immune system by encouraging killer T cells and other cells to attack cancer cells.
+It can encourage cancer cells to send out chemicals that attract immune system cells to them.

 The side effects associated with interferon alpha are listed below.
 You can use the links (underlined) to find out more about each side effect.
 Where there is no link, the information in the cancer drugs side effects section may be helpful.
-Or you can click on search at the top of the page.
+Or you can use the search box at the top of the page.